noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

   "citation": "https://doi.org/10.32614/RJ-2012-002", //How to cite the package.
 Ideally an article with DOI.
   "tool_abbreviation": "MODABBREV", //SHORT ABBREVIATION OF TOOL USED AT TOP OF TILE ON LANDING PAGE.
 Must Match the name of the JSON file.
 Required.
-  "tool_name": "Complete Name of Model Tool", //required "pdf_download_link": "https://somelink.org/my.pdf", //A URL to a pdf that might be helpful for users.
-  "release_badge":"NMFS-ecosystem-tools/MSCAA"//IF THE REPO UESE RELEASES ON GITHUB, JUST PUT THE ORG/REPO HERE TO LINK.
+  "tool_name": "Complete Name of Model Tool", //required "pdf_download_link": "https://somelink.org/my.pdf", //Not used, and plan to deprecate "release_badge":"NMFS-ecosystem-tools/MSCAA"//IF THE REPO UESE RELEASES ON GITHUB, JUST PUT THE ORG/REPO HERE TO LINK.
   "references": ["ref1", "ref2"], //** Formatted publication references.Please include DOI if available.
   "software_badges":[